johnbntn/johnbntn.github.io/content/_index.md

 This blog is a collection of cool aspects of computer science that I don't think get talked about enough.
 Hopefully you find some of them interesting.

+If you see a mistake or have any other comments, feel free to leave a post on this blog's [discussions](https://github.com/johnbntn/johnbntn.github.io/discussions) page.

 ## Projects

 I've also done some projects that I don't feel like writing entire posts about, some of them are listed below.